 A variety of symptoms can develop in people with sleep apnea and can vary based on the severity of a person’s sleep apnea and the type of sleep apnea a person has.

 There are two types of sleep apnea.
-Central sleep apnea (CSA), the less common form of the disorder, occurs when the brain doesn’t alert the airway and chest muscles to breathe.
-Obstructive sleep apnea (OSA) is much more common than CSA and happens when the airway is partially or fully blocked by loose tissues in the mouth, nose, or throat.
+Central sleep apnea (CSA), the less common form of the disorder, occurs when the brain doesn’t alert the respiratory muscles to breathe.
+Obstructive sleep apnea (OSA) is much more common than CSA and happens when the airway is repetitively partially or fully blocked by loose tissues in the mouth, nose, or throat.

 Sometimes a person’s bed partner notices the symptoms of OSA.
-In other cases, a person with undiagnosed OSA notices changes in their sleep health or how well they function during the day.
+In other cases, a person with undiagnosed OSA notices changes in their sleep quality or how well they function during the day.

 Loud snoring is one of the most common symptoms of OSA.
-While almost all people snore occasionally, not all people that snore have sleep apnea.
+While many people snore occasionally, not all people that snore have sleep apnea.

-Snoring happens when air passes through narrowed soft tissues of the upper airway causing vibrations.
+Snoring happens when air passes through narrowed soft tissues of the upper airway causing vibration of the uvula and soft palate.
 The flapping of soft tissues coming into contact with each other can cause rumbling and other sounds associated with snoring.
 Aside from sleep apnea, there are many other possible causes of snoring.

 Loud snoring alone is not enough to make a diagnosis of sleep apnea.
 Doctors review a person’s health history and ask questions to understand their sleep health which often includes talking with a bed partner.
 A sleep study is typically ordered if a doctor suspects sleep apnea.